zulip/zulip/help/message-a-channel-by-email.md

     configured by a system administrator.
     [email-gateway]: https://zulip.readthedocs.io/en/stable/production/email-gateway.html

-You can send emails to Zulip streams.
+You can send emails to Zulip channels.
 This can be useful:

 * If you have an email that you want to discuss on Zulip